 You have options even if your income doesn’t justify tax benefits.
 If your land has a high conservation value, the land needs to pay you for the conservation easement.
 Land trusts may purchase development rights through grants and donations since there is a great benefit to the public if development is prevented.
 Even if you do not get a tax deduction or credit, you can still get cash for the land.

 You need to file forms for documenting the transaction if you want to claim tax benefits on both state and federal levels.
 You will need to provide IRS Form 8283 along with an appraisal if the deduction is more than $500,000.

 You need to have a defensible appraisal since agencies pay close attention.
 You will need to pay for the property appraisal while actively avoiding overstating the conservation easement.

 Speak to the experienced real estate and land use attorneys at Peterson, Martin & Reynolds LLP to discuss the details of your conservation easements, possible consequences, and the available legal options to protect yourself from losses.
-To schedule your free consultation, call us at (415) 399-2900 or fill out this online contact form.
+To schedule your initial consultation, call us at (415) 399-2900 or fill out this online contact form.